 Discover cards are renowned for their excellent customer service and customer-friendly features.
 Discover also offers two student cards that can be great picks for study abroad trips.

 All Discover cards have no annual fee and no foreign transaction fees, making them an economical choice.
-The Discover it® Student chrome also offers two percent cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter.
-You also get one percent cash back on all other purchases.
+The Discover it® Student chrome also offers 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter.
+You also get 1% cash back on all other purchases.

-The one drawback is that Discover cards are not widely accepted in all countries.
-That may be OK if you plan to do most of your spending with cash or a debit card and just want a credit card for emergencies.
-But you can also find out in advance if Discover accepted at a particular destination by looking at this web page.
+The one drawback is that Discover cards are not widely accepted in all countries — which may be OK if you plan to do most of your spending with cash or a debit card and just want a credit card for emergencies.
 And while the Discover it® Student chrome does include emergency card replacement, it doesn’t come with travel emergency assistance services.

 Alternatives to credit cards for study abroad